Johannes-Kaiser/Johannes-Kaiser.github.io/_open_projects/02_activation_steering_discrete.md

 **Activation steering**, which has shown success in transformers for controlling textual traits post-training, could provide a novel mechanism to guide discrete diffusion processes.
 By identifying directions in the model’s hidden activations corresponding to specific traits (e.g., formality, sentiment, or domain-specific style), it is possible to **modulate generated sequences without retraining the model**.

 Applying activation steering to discrete language diffusion models could allow for **more controllable, coherent, and high-quality text generation**, making this a promising avenue for research.
+Extending on the fine grained control: Applying activation steering to masked language diffusion models allows to steer only selected tokens allowing for a fine grained level of control not acchievable with decoder only LLMs.

 ## Your Tasks
 - **Literature Review**: Survey discrete language diffusion methods, activation steering techniques, and related controllable generation approaches.